arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 ```

 Yes, it seems to works.
-Did you notice that we have `evil` and `live` in the test input set
+Did you note that we have `evil` and `live` in the test input set for
-for for both the opening and the closing tags?
-And in both cases the
+for both the opening and the closing tags?
+And in both cases the tests
-tests are green?
-Well, that's not surprising: `evil` is a legit
+are green?
+Well, that's not surprising: `evil` is a legit closing tag
-closing tag name, because it's the reverse of `live`.
-And `live` too
+name, because it's the reverse of `live`.
+And `live` too is a legit
-is a legit closing tag name, because it's the reverse of `evil`.
+closing tag name, because it's the reverse of `evil`.
 And
 both are also legit *opening* tag names.
 The test for the closing tag requires that a string is the reverse of
 something.
 On second thought, it's a very loose constraint: any string